NextdoorPsycho/Claudio/README.md

   ║     | |____| | (_| | |_| | (_| | | (_) |        ║
   ║      \_____|_|\__,_|\__,_|\__,_|_|\___/         ║
   ║                                                 ║
-  ║  Universal source bundler for LLM consumption  ║
+  ║  Universal source bundler for LLM consumption   ║ ║  no relation to claude                          ║ ╚═════════════════════════════════════════════════╝
-  ║  Version 1.0.0                                 ║
-  ║  no relation to claude                         ║
-  ╚═════════════════════════════════════════════════╝

   1. 📦  Generate   - Bundle source files for LLM consumption